ema-rose/to-q/205-alg-design-analysis/clicker-qs.md

  are approximately n/2.
 The plus 1 comes from the middle term.
 You don't need 2 in front because you're not recurring on both left and right -- only one.
 2. I choose C, however the answer was none of the above.
 The only area it differed was the end.
 I choose plus n, however, the correct answer is plus 1.

+###### 24 September 2020
+1. I chose B, however the correct answer is D) 0(nk) time.
+ This is because in the worst case: everything added is the new smallest -- moving everything down takes k time, and this must be done for each element in the input.
+ Thus, k * n, or nk time.